TheLinuxITGuy/Turtle-Dragonflight/README.md

 - Customization Options (Escape -> "tDF Options" for a list of customization options)

 ## Known issues
-- Long mob names show behind the level/get cut off on the TargetUnit Frame.
+- Long mob names show behind the level on the TargetUnitFrame.
 - Stealth/Stance bars work, they are just invisible.
-- Character portrait button only shows after reload or switching to another character.
+- Character portrait button on the Color MicroMenu only shows after reload or switching to another character.
 - Rogue poisons when using more than 1 need to be adjusted.

 ## Special Thanks